RetroPie/RetroPie-Docs/docs/Dreamcast.md

 #### Games not working so well

 * Gauntlet Legends = Not playable, rendering blanks out every other frame and may cause epilepsy; wouldn't recommend it just yet
+* Crazy Taxi = Not playable, slow with some rendering issue
+* Crazy Taxi 2 = Not playable, slow with some rendering issue

 ## ROMS